davidnwright/conferencenotes/README.md

 # conferencenotes
-Repository for conference notes from one place or another
+Repository for conference notes from one place or another in the wiki for this repo